aclemons/emailrelay/doc/reference.rst

 It is also possible to give the client authentication details directly by specifying *plain:<base64-user-id>:<base64-password>* as the *--client-auth* value.
-It is better to do this in a configuration file rather than on the command-line so that the password is not exposed through the process table or command-line history.
+This is not recommended because it exposes the account details through the process table, command-line history, etc.

 The server-side secrets file specified with *--server-auth* is used when a remote client tries to authenticate with the E-MailRelay server.
 The file